huangv22/ForkIt/Documentation/ForkNotes.md

 1. View Recipe/Ingredient List
 2. Allow Editing and Versioning for Batches
 3. Information Hierarchy for Notes/Tagline
-4. Interation of how to navigate among batches in a diesh
+4. Interation of how to navigate among batches in a dish
 5. View to Compare different batches